kkavita92/CV/README.md

 #### Keen Analytical Mind

-I have done two different degrees - Economics, followed by an intensive 1-year law conversion course which has honed my analytical skills and ability to think critically.
-Additionally, I love learning new things constantly and am able to do so very quickly which I was able to demonstrate during my time at Makers when I went beyond the standard curriculum to work with new technologies (Blockchain, machine learning, Node.JS).
+ I love learning new things constantly and am able to do so very quickly.
+I was able to demonstrate this during my time at Makers when I went beyond the standard curriculum to work with several new technologies (Blockchain, machine learning, Node.JS, Python) and had to pick them up within a short space of time (usually 2-3 days).

 <b>Some other ways I have honed this skill:</b>
+* Completed two different degrees - Economics, 1-year intensive law conversion course requiring strong critical thinking.
 * Selected highly mathematical modules during my Economics degree not limited to Statistics, Econometrics, Economic Policy.

 ## Experience